Pope dismisses US bishop who was prominent critic

 It said the bishop of Austin, Joe Vasquez, had been named as apostolic administrator of the diocese, but gave no further details.

-The Vatican has not said what sparked the apostolic visitation this summer -- which Strickland himself made public -- or what conclusions were drawn.
+The Vatican has not said what sparked the apostolic visitation this summer or what conclusions were reached.

+Strickland wrote that the two bishops had spent a week conducting interviews -- including with him -- about the condition of the diocese.

 The Argentine pope, 86, has sought to forge a more compassionate Church, open to different views.

-But he has faced intense opposition from critics -- particularly in the United States -- who accused him of causing confusion and failing to uphold key Catholic beliefs.
+But he has faced intense opposition from critics -- particularly in the United States -- who accuse him of causing confusion and failing to uphold key Catholic beliefs.

 In a message earlier this year on X, formerly Twitter, Strickland accused the pope of "undermining the deposit of faith".

-"I have also said that I will respect the authority of Pope Francis if he removes me from office as Bishop of Tyler," he wrote.

-"I love Jesus Christ and the Catholic Church which He established.
-My only desire is to speak His Truth and live God's Will to the best of my ability," he wrote.
+The decision to dismiss Strickland was also announced by the US Conference of Catholic Bishops, although their statement provided no more details than the Vatican.

+There are more than 120,000 Catholics in the diocese of Tyler, out of a total population of more than 1.4 million people, according to the conference.

-The diocese of Tyler on Saturday announced the Vatican's decision to dismiss the bishop on its website, saying: "Our work as the Catholic Church in northeast Texas continues."
+The diocese published a statement on its website confirming the news from the Vatican, adding: "Our work as the Catholic Church in northeast Texas continues."

+Pope Francis dismissed a bishop in Puerto Rico, Daniel Fernandez Torres, in similar fashion in March 2022.

+Again, the Vatican gave no reason.
+Torres himself claimed he had been told he had not been “obedient” to the pope and did not have sufficiently good relationships with fellow bishops.
+Media reports at the time noted he had supported those who refused compulsory coronavirus vaccinations.